 The sauna was gender-segregated so I got bored very quickly.
 And went to a shared area with a jacuzzi and swimming pool.
 She was not there yet so I camped myself in one of the jacuzzi pools.

 I tried to get closer and closer while joking around and using every opportunity to touch her.
-Are they interested, when they let you be touchy-feely while being totally passive?
-Japanese cougars are really hard nut to crack.
+Are they interested, when they let you be touchy-feely while being passive?
+Japanese cougars are a really hard nut to crack.

 One hour later we got dressed and went back to the upper deck.
 There, I noticed she had a wet ass.
 I toucher her ass just to make sure, she has not peed herself.
 It was not the case.
-Instead, I realized had a really tight ass for her age.
+Instead, I realized had a tight ass for her age.
 In defense, she admitted, that she didn’t bring any swimming suit and was in fact in her underwear all the time.

 Fins and booze